wayfair-incubator/gqmock/README.md

 #### Required client setup

 * Create a custom link to attach `sequenceId` as a header if it is present.
-* Then you need to pass it to apollo client
+* Configure it into your `ApolloClient`'s link chain

 ```typescript
 import {ApolloLink, HttpLink, concat} from '@apollo/client';